 Liability, therefore, depends on a few things.
 First, is the third-party supplier a data processor?
 If so, then yes – their compliance with the GDPR comes under your own scope of liability.

-For more advice on third-party liability, speak to one of our experts.
-If you’re looking for an all-in-one solution for GDPR compliance, enquire about GDPR Manager – a tool that provides customers with the means to assess their data protection practices using a combination of four modules that relate to GDPR and BS 10012 compliance.
+This tool provides customers with the means to assess their data protection practices using a combination of four modules that relate to GDPR and BS 10012 compliance.